Getting Started

 This spring, SLCUSD staff created two Parent Advocacy Committees (PACs): one focused on TK funding, and the other on PG&E revenue.
 The district asked parents to support state legislation securing TK money for SLCUSD and other basic aid districts, but the bill did not make it out of the Budget Committee.
 More detailed information on SLCUSD and TK funding can be found here.

-The PAC focused on PG&E revenue developed an Advocacy Plan and FAQ with the goal of garnering support for the extension of PG&E’s Community Impact payments.
-The creators of SLCPIN worked with district staff (as part of the PAC) through the spring and summer, but ultimately decided it was important to inform and organize parents using a framework separate from a district-organized advisory committee.
+The PG&E revenue PAC developed an Advocacy Plan and FAQ with the goal of garnering support for the extension of PG&E’s Community Impact payments.
+The creators of SLC-PIN worked with district staff (as part of the PAC) through the spring and summer, but ultimately decided it was important to inform and organize parents using a framework separate from the district-organized advisory committee.
+We believe it is important to have an organization whose sole priority is the students of SLCUSD, which is what SLC-PIN aims to be.

 Education funding is difficult and complicated.
 Budget cuts are difficult and complicated.
 Legislative action is difficult and complicated.
-We believe it is important to have an organization whose sole priority is the students of SLCUSD, which is what SLCPIN aims to be.
+We believe we need to close the information gap on issues fundamental to the welfare of our children, and hope this website can help.

 What can you do?